 Figure 5: Water End-Use

-The building water consumption is not metered but an estimate of annual of water consumption, based on the Band Office's population was made.
-There are approximately 15 fulltime equivalent occupants; however, there can be upwards of 100 people during social events.
+The building water consumption is not metered but an estimate of annual of water consumption, based on the school population was made.

 The majority of the facility's water consumption is estimated from washroom use.